rjmags1/algorithms-practice/leetcode/183_customers_who_never_order.md

 ```

 ## Notes
-- Left join to keep customer rows for which their is no corresponding order with their id.
+- Left join to keep customer rows for which there is no corresponding order with their id.